 It was founded by Evan Spiegel and Bobby Murphy in 2011 upon the relaunch of Picaboo as Snapchat.

-While many classify it as another social media platform, Snapchat markets itself as a “camera company.”
+While many classify it as another social media platform, Snap markets itself as a “camera company.”

 #1.
 Daily Active User Growth on Android Phones

-Snapchat had more than 280 million daily active users (DAUs) on its platform in Q1 ’21, representing a 22% year-over-year increase.
+Snap had more than 319 million daily active users (DAUs) on its platform in the recent quarter, representing yet another strong year-over-year increase.

-For the first time, Snapchat’s Android user base is larger than its iOS base.
+Snap’s Android user base is now larger than its iOS base.

 CEO David Spiegel called this inversion a “critical milestone that reflects the long-term value of the investment we made to rebuild our Android platform.”